everest-engineering/terraform-aws-mongodb-packer/README.md

 # Terraform module to provision MongoDB using Packer

-A terraform module to launch the single tier mongo instance on `AWS`.
+A terraform module to deploy the mongodb replica set on `AWS`.

 These types of resources are supported:
 `EC2 instance`